DylanHarrison1/Geopolitics-ML-model/README.md

 The Geopolitical Risk index    x
 The OECD's Historical Population Dataset    o
 The Augmented Human Development Index    o
-The Natural Resource Rent dataset    x
+The Natural Resource Rent dataset    o
 The International Disaster Database    x
-Cities Database By Country.    x
+Cities Database By Country.    o

 The data was preprocessed using the functions in preprocessing.py, such that it was ordered